 Space is EXTREMELY Limited For This Event

-The early bird cost for everyone, ages 5 and older for the 5 day event is $125 USD, if purchased before November 1st.
-After November 1st, the cost per person goes up to $150 USD.
+The early bird cost for everyone, ages 5 and older for the 5 day event is $129 USD per person if purchased before October 15th, 2023.
+After October15th, the cost per person goes up to $155 USD.

 Tickets are non-refundable (but you can transfer them to another person)

 Please reserve early as we anticipate reaching our capacity quickly for our 10th, Project World School Family Summit!

 We have 2 very important announcements!